Erwin-t-Hoen/Flat-File-Importer/README.md

 Trigger Events: If set to true the submit of data in the destination entity will trigger events when defined

+Batch size: Determine the size of the batch before commiting to the database

+Log to Console: If set to true logging will be available in the console or logfile

 Now it's time to define your columns, to do this save your configuration.